SuperOfficeDocs/superoffice-docs/user-guide/en/chat/admin/add-javascript.md

 ---
 uid: help-en-chat-add-javascript
-title: chat Add JavaScript
+title: Add JavaScript for your website
-description: chat Add JavaScript
+description: Add JavaScript for your website
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: CRM/Service
+keywords: chat
-so.topic: help
+so.topic: howto
+so.user: admin
 language: en
 ---